Ciseur/ciz-pubg-killfeed-flags/README.md

 To get flags in your PUBG killfeed:

 1. Open your windows file explorer and go to %LOCALAPPDATA%\TslGame\Saved
-2. Paste "TeamInfo.csv" and the "TeamIcon" directory
+2. Paste "TeamInfo.csv" file and the "TeamIcon" directory
 3. Restart PUBG
 4. Profit